 The good news for those with OCD is that the caring, experienced physicians, therapists, and staff at Bridges to Recovery are waiting to help them begin the road back to good mental health.
 Bridges to Recovery’s Residential OCD Treatment Centers have had outstanding success in helping patients understand their obsessive thoughts and modify their compulsive actions.
 Research has shown that some patients respond better in residential treatment programs like those at Bridges to Recovery because this allows them the time away from other distractions to focus on their own health needs.

-With three California locations in Bel Air, Holmby Hills, and Pacific Palisades, OCD patients can receive treatment onsite without ever being far from their families.
+With two California locations in Holmby Hills and Pacific Palisades, OCD patients can receive treatment onsite without ever being far from their families.
 The highly trained doctors at Bridges to Recovery use individualized treatment plans in order to treat the whole person, not just this disabling health problem.
 They strive to help patients reach the point of being able to return to their jobs and families without the constant distractions of obsessive thoughts and compulsive behaviors.